Noah Ringer

-Noah Andrew Ringer (born November 18, 1996) is an American actor and martial artist.
+Noah Andrew Ringer (born November 18, 1996) is an American martial artist and former child actor.
 He starred as Aang in the 2010 film The Last Airbender and played Emmett in Cowboys & Aliens.

 Life and career

 Ringer was born in Dallas, Texas.
-When he was ten, his mother enrolled him at ATA Martial Arts in Carrollton, Texas, part of the American Taekwondo Association, or ATA.
+When he was ten, his mother enrolled him at ATA Martial Arts in Carrollton, Texas, part of the American Taekwondo Association (ATA).
 He showed early promise and soon began competing in tournaments.
 In December 2008, at age twelve, Ringer earned his first degree black belt.

 Ringer kept his head shaved, and fellow students nicknamed him "Avatar", after the character Aang in the animated television series Avatar: The Last Airbender.
 Ringer's taekwondo instructor, Master Eric Pechacek, started watching the show and also noticed the resemblance of Ringer to Aang, in both appearance and personality.
 He introduced the show to Ringer, who became an immediate fan.

 In July 2008, Pechacek received an email from the ATA, inviting any interested students to audition for the role of Aang in The Last Airbender.
 Pechacek urged Ringer to try out for the part.
 For the audition video, Ringer dressed in Aang's attire, using his Halloween costume from the previous year.
 He performed an XMA Jahng Bong routine and recited a few lines.
 A month after sending in the video, Ringer was called to Philadelphia to meet with director M. Night Shyamalan.
 A month after that, he was offered the part.
 Ringer had one month to prepare for the film.
-He did an intense study with director Linda Seto at the Dallas Young Actors Studio, where he still attends classes today.
+He did an intense study with director Linda Seto at the Dallas Young Actors Studio, where he continued classes afterwards.
 He also began training in different types of martial arts, which continued during the filming process.

 In March 2011, Ringer was nominated for Best Performance In A Feature Film By A Leading Young Actor for the 32nd Annual Young Artist Awards.
 In May 2011, Ringer won the 3rd Annual TheSkyKid.Com "Coming of Age" Best Actor movie award for his performance in The Last Airbender.

 Ringer played the role of Emmett Taggart in Cowboys & Aliens, a sci-fi western film directed by Jon Favreau.

-In May 2013, it was announced that Ringer would be starring in The Peppercorn Chronicles.
-The project is loosely based on Mrs Peppercorn's Magical Reading Room, a 24-minute fantasy short that won Best Short Film at the HollyShorts Film Festival in Los Angeles in 2011.